 In addition, this position can provide you with some great sweeps from the bottom and brutal choke submissions from the top.
 So, the half-guard player may get a brabo choke by using his opponent’s lapel, but how does he do this?

 - The first step is to go into the top half guard position and secure it with proper grips, pressure, and distance management.

-- A significant number of bottom half guard players base their game on obtaining an underhook.
+- Many bottom-half guard players base their game on obtaining an underhook.
 This move gives them access to an abundance numbers of sweeps and transitions.
 Therefore, if you see this happening, you should open the opponent’s and block the underhook.